saintmalik/blog.saintmalik.me/blog/2021-09-06-open-source-challenge.md

 import Figure from '../src/components/Figure';

-I joined the OSCA Africa Open Source Challenge 2021 which Kick-Started on 16th of August 2021.
+I joined the OSCA Africa Open Source Challenge 2021 which Started on 16th of August 2021.

 <!--truncate-->